James Blunt at the Royal Albert Hall

 Photos: Erol Birsen

-For further information about James Blunt and future events visit here.
+For further information and future events visit James Blunt’s website here.

 Watch the video for Bonfire Heart here: